Locations:

 If I’ve only had one sleep paralysis episode, will it happen again?

 You may experience only one episode in your lifetime.
-But it may also come and go.
-You're more likely to have an episode during periods of high stress when you’re experiencing sleep deprivation.
-If you have sleep deprivation that goes away and comes back, you should discuss it with your healthcare provider.
+But this varies from person to person.
+You’re more likely to have an episode during periods of high stress or when you’re not sleeping well.

 How can I take care of myself after a sleep paralysis episode?

-It’s natural to feel tired, emotional and scared after recovering from sleep paralysis, and with good reason.
+It’s natural to feel tired, confused and scared after a sleep paralysis episode.
 Sleep paralysis is a frightening experience.
 Be kind to yourself, including getting extra rest if you need it.
 Talk to a loved one for comfort or see your healthcare provider if you have concerns.

 A note from Cleveland Clinic

-Don’t let these feelings hold you back from getting medical attention and the support you need.
-A healthcare provider can pinpoint the causes, provide treatments or offer self-care recommendations to lower your risk of future episodes.
+If sleep paralysis is a concern, don’t let these feelings hold you back from getting medical attention and the support you need.
+A provider can pinpoint the causes, provide treatments or offer self-care recommendations to lower your risk of future episodes.

 Medically Reviewed